Customized Boiler System Installation at Buffalo General

 Stark Tech worked with the mechanical contractor and engineer to customize the O-Style Victory Energy boiler system to double the capacity within the existing footprint.

 The replacement project applied a phased approach to minimize downtime and ensure redundancy.
 The solution converted existing dual fuel boilers from #6 to #4 fuel oil for backup fuel.
 Additionally, we implemented a high turn-down burner that allows for the same minimum load and doubles the capacity at full load.
 Ancillary equipment included an economizer, blow-down separator, gas steam, water flow meters, and a #2 oil fuel pump set.
-Stark’s boiler team helped start and commission the new boiler that uses natural gas as its primary source and #2 oil as a secondary.
+Stark Tech’s boiler team helped start and commission the new boiler that uses natural gas as its primary source and #2 oil as a secondary.
 We integrated the new boiler into the existing Yokogawa SCADA system, which added touchscreen interfaces to all three boilers.

 The Commissioning Process